Petrol, diesel prices remain unchanged: Check fuel rates here

 Earlier, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
 As a result, petrol prices in the national capital were slashed by Rs 8.56 per litre.

-Accordingly, petrol and diesel prices in Delhi stood at Rs 95.41 per litre and Rs 86.67 per litre, respectively.
-In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.
+Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.
+In the financial capital Mumbai, the diesel and petrol rates were unchanged at Rs 94.14 and Rs 109.98.

-Across the country as well, the price of the fuel largely remained unchanged on Friday but the retail rates varied depending on the level of local taxes.
+Across the country as well, the price of the fuel largely remained unchanged on Sunday but the retail rates varied depending on the level of local level taxes.
 The prices have remained unchanged since November 3 when the Centre and some states reduced duties on the fuel.

 (With inputs from Agencies)